The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 Runny poo (diarrhoea)

-If you get constipation, drink lots of water and try to eat high fibre foods, such as fruit and vegetables.
+Constipation is when you find it harder to poo.
+Drink as much water as you can manage and try to eat high fibre foods such as fruit and vegetables.
 Gentle exercise such as walking can also help.
 Speak to your doctor about medicines that can help.

 Joint and bone pain